-"I tell myself again and again that it would have been greater had we done nothing."
+"I tell myself again and again that it may have been greater had we done nothing."

-Qrreia's ears lifted before splaying back again.
-Nevrra rarely spoke to her, but aside from their first meeting in Nakril, she always sounded the same.
+Crreia's ears lifted before splaying back again.
+Nevrra rarely spoke to her, but aside from their first meeting on Nakril, she always sounded the same.
 She was impassive.
 Her tone was always flat, but still had a sharp edge.
-Now, when Nevrra's voice strained and cracked, Qrreia couldn't help but notice it.
+Now, when Nevrra's voice strained and cracked, Crreia couldn't help but notice it.

 "The day we met was the worst of my life."
 Nevrra finally forced her eyes open.
-They were locked onto Qrreia, and yet, the karinv didn't feel as if Nevrra even saw her.
+They were locked onto Crreia, and yet, the karinv didn't feel as if Nevrra even saw her.
 "But not because of you."

-The tips of Nevrra's claws extended and pushed at the arms of the chair before they slowly retracted.
-"Harriq had been one of my apprentices.
+The tips of Nevrra's claws extended and pushed at the arms of the chair.
+Then they slowly retracted.
+"Harric had been one of my apprentices.
 I had never been prouder than when he became a full Errant Blade, along with Varrina and Grakul.
-I loved him as I loved them, and I was glad they wanted to be vah with us.
+I loved them, and I was glad they wanted to be vah with us.